F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/existing_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Microsoft Azure.
 Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
 This is the standard cloud design where the BIG-IP VE instance is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

+The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 **Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.